Braving the wilderness - A guide for emergency shelters

 - Bivy sack - This was initially made for backpackers who need emergency shelter.
 Bivy sacks are lightweight, keeps your sleeping bag dry, and is great for winter camping.
 However, they are not very big, which can be uncomfortable for people who do not enjoy sleeping in tight spaces.
 These are also not as good for summer camping since they are designed to keep the warmth in.

 - Tarp - While tarps are not going to be the warmest solution, they provide some sort of shelter to protect you.
 When you have a tarp, you can simply make an A-frame over a tree branch.
 Another benefit is that it is waterproof and provides a decent amount of space.
 The trouble comes when there is no insulation and that it is larger to pack and carry on the hike.
+If you're wondering what to buy, this article about the best camping tarps includes some good tarp recommendations for survival, emergencies and bushcraft.

 - Large Garbage bag - Obviously, this is less than idea for shelter, but it does provide somewhat of a waterproof shelter.
 The tip is to bring 3 bags so you can connect them and cover your entire body.
 This solution is for less extreme climates, but are essentially free and can fit into your pants pocket.